-- Tell a good, clear, easy-to-repeat story—the story of an exciting new startup.
+Tell a clear, compelling, easy-to-repeat story—the story of an exciting new startup.

 These latter two issues are beyond the scope of this modest guide.
 So for now, let’s just concentrate on telling a good story.

 Nevertheless, it is useful to have a guide.
-With the caveats above in mind, here is a basic outline for your pitch:
+With the caveats above in mind, here is a basic framework for your pitch: